Flare Staked Ether (FLRETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Flare Staked Ether Historical Price

-According to the latest data gathered on Flare Staked Ether live price page, the current price of Flare Staked Ether is 1,872.58USD.
-The circulating supply of Flare Staked Ether(FLRETH) is 3.67K FLRETH , giving it a market capitalization of $6.87M.
+According to the latest data gathered on Flare Staked Ether live price page, the current price of Flare Staked Ether is 1,985.64USD.
+The circulating supply of Flare Staked Ether(FLRETH) is 3.91K FLRETH , giving it a market capitalization of $7.75M.

 The Flare Staked Ether Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FLRETH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.